|

 women as short term 'artists

-in residence', there were no takers.
-Then
+in residence', disappointingly there were

-out of the blue Ann, a senior
+no takers.
+Then out of the blue Ann, a senior

-tapestry weaver rang from Melbourne, she
+tapestry weaver rang from Melbourne.
+Ann

 was interested to visit the